-SEO optimization for food and recipes can be especially complex because there are so many different kinds of results that can come into the SERP, when someone searches for food.
-In the query below, you can see that a search for ‘fried ice cream’ brings up a Knowledge Graph, video carousel, a Recipe Pack, Map Pack, Interesting finds and Search by Photos, all mixed in with traditional blue-link results that are all market up with recipe schema.
+Search optimization for food and recipes can be especially complex because there are so many different kinds of results that can come into the SERP any time someone searches for food.
+In the query below, you can see that a search for ‘fried ice cream’ brings up a Knowledge Graph, video carousel, a Recipe Pack, Map Pack, Interesting Finds, and Search by Photos, all mixed in with traditional blue-link results that are all market up with Recipe Schema.
 If you are ranking and getting traffic in this query, congratulations because it is super competitive, and there is a lot of stuff that Google includes, that might distract or prevent a person from clicking through on your website!
-While some SEO software is reporting on these kinds of inclusions, often the numbers don’t convey the impact that these kinds of assets in the SERP can impact your ability to get website traffic from it.
+While some SEO analytics software is reporting on these kinds of inclusions, often the numbers don’t convey the impact that these kinds of assets in the SERP can impact your ability to get website traffic from it.

-If these kinds of Google hosted inclusions, like Interesting Finds, Knowledge Graph and Map Packs rank above your website, they are likely distracting searchers considerably from clicking on your link.
-They always appear with images, icons and extra white space around them to draw the eye in.
-The easiest way to track what exactly is included in a food query is using the MobileMoxie SERPerator.
-It can auto-capture full length mobile search results, and archive them for you to compare the everything that actually happened in the SERP, how it looked and how likely it was to take relevant traffic from other rankings.
+If these kinds of Google hosted inclusions, like Interesting Finds, Knowledge Graph, and Map Packs rank above your website, they are likely distracting searchers considerably from clicking on your link.
+They always appear with images, icons, and extra white space around them to draw the eye in.
+The easiest way to track what exactly is included in a food query is by using the MobileMoxie SERPerator.
+It is a SERP checker that can auto-capture full-length mobile search results, and archive them for you to compare everything that actually happened in the SERP, how it looked and how likely it was to take relevant traffic from other rankings.
 Here are instructions for how you can track the changes for your most important food queries over time:

 4. Now just choose the phone or phones that you want to test on, and hit ‘Run Test” We recommend testing with two phones – one iOS device and one Android.
 If possible, it is also a good idea to choose one large screen phone and one small phone; this will give you the strongest sense if there are changes in the way results are displayed between the different OS, and the different size phones.
 The phone OS usually won’t make a huge difference in these kinds of searches, but the size of the phone could.
 Google does not seem to change Recipe results much based on phone size or OS – although sometimes they are in a 4-part square with quadrants, and other times they are stacked.